Belvedere Palace in Vienna is also an art gallery

 The museum immerses you in Mozart’s world.
 Exhibits celebrate his remarkable genius and creativity and feature his family, friends, and foes in the heady world of late-Baroque Vienna.
 Get tickets to Mozarthaus.

-Mozarthaus is located in St. Stephansplatz at Domgasse 5 and is open Tuesday to Sunday from 10 am to 6 pm except for public holidays (check the website).
+Mozarthaus is located in St. Stephansplatz at Domgasse 5 and is open Tuesday to Sunday from 10 am to 6 pm except for public holidays.

 Arnold Schönberg